jlesquembre/clj-nix/docs/faq.md

 # ...
 nativeBuildInputs = [ pkgs.makeWrapper ];
 postInstall = ''
-  wrapProgram $cljBinary \
+  wrapProgram $binaryPath \
     --set PATH ${pkgs.lib.makeBinPath [ pkgs.cowsay ]}
 '';
 }
 ```

-Notice that the `$cljBinary` is a proper Bash variable.
+Notice that the `$binaryPath` is a proper Bash variable.
 It is created by
 `mkCljBin` during the install phase.

 or if you want to define the dependencies in a docker image: